stefan-beuchert/HandGestureRecognizer/README.md

 is not classified as one of the gestures above the bar is also not moving.

 ## <a name="implementation"></a>5.
 Implementation

-Where have been the problems?
-What did we do differently according to the plan shown above?

 In the following section we will go into our actual implementation and how this might have deviated from our original concepts we talked about in [section 4](#concept-and-design).
 Problems, measures for improvement and other aspects will be discussed as well.